3 October 2023

 What is Data Management?

-Data management refers to the process of obtaining, manipulating and utilising information.
+Data management refers to the process of obtaining, manipulating and utilizing information.
 Careful consideration must be given to the types of data obtained, systems involved, and ultimately what the data’s intended use is.
 In the context of ESG data, this process is likely to involve obtaining data from a range of sources such as questionnaires, utility providers and direct measurement.
 Manipulation of data may relate to systems in place to monitor and transform quantitative data or the assessment of qualitative responses.

 Your Data Management Journey